Agnosticism: Demographics

+Psychology

+Recent psychological studies in European secularized countries compared agnostics to atheists—and sometimes to Christians too—on their personality characteristics and various beliefs and worldviews.
+It was found that agnostics, compared to atheists, tend to be more prosocial; and, compared to atheists and Christians, they tend to be more open-minded and curious and to self-enhance less, i.e., do not overestimate themselves compared to other people in general.
+Also compared to both atheists and Christians, they may be more neurotic and indecisive in general in life, thus unhappier, across the European countries of Protestant or Catholic religious heritage.
+Furthermore, agnostics, compared to atheists, tend to value science, individualism, and materialism less, and have less negative attitudes regarding religion, spirituality, paranormal beliefs, and intuitive (non-analytic) thinking.
+Finally, an analysis of European Values Study data from Western European secularized countries showed that the more societies secularize, more nonreligious people report being atheist rather than agnostic; nevertheless, the agnostics continue to be an important part of the nonreligious.

 Criticism

 Agnosticism is criticized from a variety of standpoints.
 Some atheists criticize the use of the term agnosticism as functionally indistinguishable from atheism; this results in frequent criticisms of those who adopt the term as avoiding the atheist label.

 Theistic

 Theistic critics claim that agnosticism is impossible in practice, since a person can live only either as if God did not exist (etsi deus non-daretur), or as if God did exist (etsi deus daretur).